 Key investment staff are strongly aligned with investors through co-investment and equity in the Forager business.

-As the Forager name suggests, our style of investing involves scouring the world looking for unloved opportunities.
-Perhaps best described as a hybrid of the Graham and Buffett styles, we view both asset backing and earnings power as useful valuation tools, depending on the type of business we are investing in.
+As the Forager name suggests, our style of investing involves scouring the world looking for undiscovered opportunities.
+In assessing these opportunities, we find both asset backing and earnings power are useful valuation tools, depending on the type of business we are investing in.

-Our small size gives us the flexibility to do just that.
+Our small size gives us the flexibility to combine these types of businesses into our portfolios.
 If the potential returns are high enough, we have no qualms investing in unknown businesses.
-And if the situation demands it, we are prepared to be activist in order to realise the value inherent in a company’s shares.
-Both approaches have worked well for us over the years and our aim is to stay.
+And if the situation demands it, we are prepared to be activists in order to realise the value inherent in a company’s shares.
+This approach has worked well for us over the years.

-Our aim for both high quality businesses and less well known companies is to buy shares at prices we believe to be substantially less than their underlying value.
+Our aim for both mid to large liquid businesses and smaller less well known companies is to buy shares at prices we believe to be substantially less than their underlying value.
 Then we wait for the market to correct this mispricing.